vandanue/ADG-1/Notes/3_shell_scripting.md

 # Apply the same filter to the full dataset
 sufilter < $indata f=$f amps=$amps > ${indata%.su}_bp.su
 ```
-Now you only need to edit the parameter section at the top — for example, if you want to change the input file, shot number, or filter frequencies, you just tweak those values and rerun the script.
+Now you only need to edit the parameter section at the top, for example, if you want to change the input file, shot number, or filter frequencies, you just tweak those values and rerun the script.

 This parameterized setup makes your SU workflow:
 - More modular — easily reusable for any dataset.